How to Add a Checkbox to a Google Doc

 If you wish to create an interactive checklist in Google Docs using checkboxes, you can do so by following these steps:

 - Open Google Docs and click on Blank (+) to create a new document.

 - When you’re ready to type in your checkbox list, click on Format in the top menu.

-- Hover over Bullets & numbering.
+- Now, hover over Bullets & numbering.

-- Hover over the bulleted list.
+- Then, hover over the Bulleted list.

 - Type in the items on your list one by one.
-Pressing the enter or return key will automatically generate another checkbox.
+Pressing the Enter or Return key will automatically generate another checkbox.